laminlabs/lamindb/docs/query-search.md

 ### Get one object

-{meth}`~lamindb.models.BaseSQLRecord.get` errors if none or more than one matching objects are found:
+{meth}`~lamindb.models.BaseSQLRecord.get` errors if it doesn't find exactly one matching object:

 ```python
 db.Record.get(experiment_1.uid)  # by uid